camunda/camunda-docs-manual/content/reference/cmmn10/markers/repetition-rule.md

 In our example, the following steps might take place:

 1. A user instantiates the case and sets the variable `score` to the value `10`.
 2. Two instances for each human task are automatically created and both transition in state `AVAILABLE`.
 During the transition for each instance the repetition rule will be evaluated.
 As a consequence that the variable `score` is less than `50` the instances (*A* and *B*) are `repeatable`.
-Since they are the first instances of the corresponding plan items.
 {{< img src="../img/state-1.png" >}}
 3. When the entry criterion (*Sentry_1*) of instance *B* is satisfied, the task *B* reaches the state `ENABLED`.
 Based on the fact that *B* is `repeatable` a new instance *B'* of the corresponding task is created.
 The instance *B'* moves into the state `AVAILABLE` and the repetition rule evaluates to `true`, because the variable `score` is still less than `50`.
 {{< img src="../img/state-2.png" >}}